gumbocowboy/Red-Grabber/README.md

 * After script has been run, remember to remove the bookmarks that were previously downloaded.

 ## To Do
-* Ensure compatibility with multiple browsers.
+* Add compatibility with other web browsers.
+* Add video type and quality options into config.
 * Maintain list of websites that are confirmed to work.

 ## Contact